ChetanThapliyal/hashnode-blog-backup/clvh48yiz000609jzevzeal23.md

 #### Production Dockerfile: Multistage Build

-The production Dockerfile was where the magic happened.
-It was divided into multiple stages:
+The production Dockerfile is where the magic happened.
+It is divided into multiple stages:

 1. **Build Stage**: This stage installed Hugo and built the static website.